 Chronic sore throat or hoarseness

-If you do not visit the dentist regularly, you are putting yourself at risk for missing your chance at early detection.
-Currently only half of all patients diagnosed with oral cancer survive more than five years – a statistic driven by late diagnosis – so please visit your dentist and get an oral exam at least once a year.
-If you are considered “high risk,” you should be receiving an oral exam at least every six months, if not more frequently.
+If you do not visit the dentist regularly, you could be missing out on the benefits of early cancer detection.
+Currently, just over half of all those diagnosed with oral cancer survive more than five years – a statistic driven by late diagnosis – so please visit your dentist and get an oral exam at least once a year.
+If you are considered “high risk,” (see list above) you should be receiving an oral exam at least every six months, if not more frequently.

 Below is a short list of healthy habits you can start doing now, which may reduce your risk.